MarieRodiet/table-react-component-library/src/README.md

 It also has the functionality to select one or several rows and return the selection has an array.
 You can unable or disable that functionality.

+You can choose to hide the indexing on the table.

 It is published on npm and will work with default props if none are provided.
 It was created using Vite, tested with react-testing-library and styled with css.